By Al Harrell

 The big decision, the hard decision, how to use the technical tools of filmmaking, has always intrigued cinematographer Stephen H. Burum, ASC.
 His latest film, The Untouchables, directed by Brian De Palma, and starring Kevin Costner as Elliot Ness and Robert De Niro as Al Capone, gave Burum an opportunity to tackle that decision.

-The movie, a true story that was the basis of an early sixties hit TV series by Desilu Studios, is set in the prohibition era in Chicago.
+The movie, a true story that was the basis of an early 1960s hit TV series by Desilu Studios, is set in the prohibition era in Chicago.
 The story dramatizes the efforts of special government investigator Elliot Ness and his crime unit, The Untouchables, as they try to bring to justice bootlegger and mobster Al Capone, the unofficial mayor of Chicago.

 The Untouchables was filmed on location in Chicago and Great Falls, Montana.
 The Montana location subbed for Canada.
 “The script demanded a certain type of physical layout,” Burum says.
 “So that the audience understands what the feds and the mounties are going to do.”